published 8/26/04

 Notes

-- Chilibeck PD, Paterson DH, Cunningham DA, Taylor AW, Noble EG. Muscle capillarization O2 diffusion distance, and VO2 kinetics in old and young individuals.
+3. Chilibeck PD, Paterson DH, Cunningham DA, Taylor AW, Noble EG. Muscle capillarization O2 diffusion distance, and VO2 kinetics in old and young individuals.
 J Appl Physiol.
-1997 Jan;82(1):63-9, article.
-The figures given are means, rounded off, without their standard deviations.
-The article provides all the gory details.
-Return to text.
+1997 Jan;82(1):63–9.
+PainSci Bibliography 57058 ❐

-- Potter RF, Groom AC.
+4. Potter RF, Groom AC.
 Capillary diameter and geometry in cardiac and skeletal muscle studied by means of corrosion casts.
 Microvasc Res.
-1983 Jan;25(1):68-84, abstract.
-Return to text.
+1983 Jan;25(1):68–84.
+PubMed 6835100 ❐

-- It was surprisingly difficult to compare capillary diameters to spider silk and human hairs.
+5. It was surprisingly difficult to compare capillary diameters to spider silk and human hairs.
 Both hair and silk come in a wide variety of thicknesses, but this fact is routinely ignored.
 For instance, spider silk will be described as being a tenth the thickness of a human hair.
 Which spider?
-Who’s hair?
+Whose hair?
 I haven’t documented my sources because it’s a trivial, gee-whiz point, but the process of clearing this up was interesting.
 Turns out that human hair diameter ranges from about 15 micrometres at its finest, all the way up to 200 micrometres at the thickest: a full order of magnitude difference!
 Capillaries, on the other hand, are more consistent at around 4-6 micrometres: something like a third to a fortieth the thickness of hair, depending on the hair.
 Definitely smaller!
 Now spider silk turns out to have a really wide range of sizes.
 The very thinnest is measured in nanometres, just 10 of them, which is really impressive (nanometres are used to measure things on the molecular scale).
 At the other end of the range, spiders sometimes pump out silk as thick as 150 micrometres, a relatively gargantuan tenth of a millimetre and about the same size as the heaviest hairs.
 So, capillaries can be up to 500 times larger than really fine spider silk, or about thirty times smaller than the thickest.
-Return to text.